benjaminiserman/Advent2021/README.md

 These represent alternate solutions to the same problem that I wrote after initially completing the problem.

 For example: 5-2.cs represents my initial solution to Day 5 Part 2.

+# Usage

+- C#
+1. Download the file relating to the day and part you want to solve.
+2. Create a new C# Console project in your IDE of choice.
+3. Replace the main cs file of this new project with the file you downloaded.
+4. Build the project and run.
+5. Use CTRL+A, CTRL+C on your puzzle input, then paste it into the console.